matte-realize/ood-calendar-sI25/Calendar/README.md

 The User can also run the program through the GUI by not specifying a run mode.
 Here they can work with the default calendar or create a new one to work with.
 They can create single events or series and also view all the events they have on each day.
-They can also edit events as well as the calendar itslef.
+They can also edit events as well as the calendar itself.

 ## Features